 Intubation of the digestive tract is the process of passing a small, flexible plastic tube through the nose or mouth into the stomach (nasogastric intubation) or small intestine (nasoenteric intubation).

 Intubation may be used for diagnostic or treatment purposes.
 It typically causes gagging and nausea, so a numbing agent may be sprayed in the nose and back of the throat.
 The tube size varies according to the purpose.

 Nasogastric intubation can be used to obtain a sample of stomach fluid.
-The tube is passed through the nose rather than through the mouth, primarily because the tube can be more easily guided to the esophagus.
+The tube is passed through the nose rather than through the mouth, primarily because the tube can be more easily guided to the esophagus (the hollow tube that leads from the throat to the stomach).
 Also, passage of a tube through the nose is less irritating and less likely to trigger coughing.
 Doctors can determine whether the stomach contains blood, or they can analyze the stomach’s secretions for acidity, enzymes, and other characteristics.
-In people with poisoning, samples of the stomach fluid can be analyzed to identify the poison.
-In some cases, the tube is left in place so that samples can be taken over several hours.

 Nasogastric intubation may also be used to treat certain conditions.
 For example, poisons can be pumped out or neutralized with activated charcoal, or liquid food can be given to people who cannot swallow.